Clonmel: Roads

+Bus

 Charles Bianconi, onetime mayor of the town, ran his pioneering public transport system of horse-drawn carriages from Clonmel.

+Clonmel is today served by three town bus routes (routes CL1, CL2 and CL9) operated by TFI Local Link.

 Rail

 Clonmel railway station opened on 1 May 1852.
-Today there are two trains daily to Waterford via Carrick on Suir, and two to Limerick Junction via Cahir and Tipperary which has main-line connections to Dublin.
+Today there are two trains daily to Waterford via Carrick on Suir, and two to Limerick Junction (for main-line connections to Dublin), via Cahir and Tipperary town.
 There is no Sunday service.

 Waterways

 The River Suir had been made navigable to Clonmel from 1760 when completion of the River Suir Navigation in the 19th century allowed large vessels to reach the town's quays.